Arthur158/concurrency_effects/README.md

+# Research Project CSE3000

+This repository links to the work of Arthur Jacques for the Research project course of the CSE bachelor at TU Delft.

+Please see their projects [here](https://cse3000-research-project.github.io/).

 # Concurrency Effects and Handlers

 This project explores the implementation of a model for concurrency using algebraic effects and handlers in Haskell.
 It includes various modules and laws to ensure that concurrency operations are well-defined and adhere to established principles.